TiagoRibeiro25/Get-Quotes-API/README.md

     npm run dev

+### Frontend

+This API is used by a frontend application built with React.
+You can find the frontend application [here](https://manage-quotes-api.netlify.app/) and the source code [here]( https://github.com/TiagoRibeiro25/Manage-Quotes-API-FrontEnd).

 ## Contributing

 Contributions are welcome!
 To contribute to this project, fork the repository and create a new branch for your feature or bug fix.
 When you are finished, submit a pull request and we will review your changes.